 About the project

-A proposed Highway Commercial Urban Revitalization Plan employs an economic development tool which allows a property tax exemption on the new value created by improvements to existing or new buildings on qualifying properties within the area.
+The Highway Commercial Urban Revitalization Plan employs an economic development tool which allows a property tax exemption on the new value created by improvements to existing or new buildings on qualifying properties within the area.
 Neither the value of the land nor the original value of the building is eligible for tax exemption, and only improvements generating at least a 15% increase in building value are eligible.

 To be considered eligible for property tax exemption, Council must approve the projects and all improvements must increase the actual value of the property (not including land value) as of the first year for which an exemption is received by at least fifteen percent (15%).
 A 100% exemption will be given on the taxes created by the new value for three (3) years.
 The Highway Commercial Urban Revitalization Plan would be in effect for ten (10) years from the date of adoption.